Babylon 5: Remastered version

-In November 2020 a remastered version of the show in 4:3 format was released to the iTunes Store and Amazon Prime Video.
+In November 2020, a remastered version of the show in 4:3 format was released to the iTunes Store and Amazon Prime Video.
 This version uses the original negatives for filmed elements, and algorithmically upscales the digitally created elements to HD resolution with fewer visual artifacts, for a more visually consistent presentation.
 In January 2021, it was made available for streaming on HBO Max.

 In February 2023, HBO's license expired and streaming rights were acquired by the free streaming service Tubi.

 Themes

 Throughout its run, Babylon 5 found ways to portray themes relevant to modern and historical social issues.
-It marked several firsts in television science fiction, such as the exploration of the political and social landscapes of the first human colonies, their interactions with Earth, and the underlying tensions.
+It marked several firsts in television science fiction, including the exploration of the political and social landscapes of the first human colonies, their interactions with Earth, and the underlying tensions.
 Babylon 5 was also one of the first television science fiction shows to denotatively refer to a same-sex relationship.
 In the show, sexual orientation is as much of an issue as "being left-handed or right-handed".
 Unrequited love is explored as a source of pain for the characters, though not all the relationships end unhappily.